 – Institut Valencià d’Art Modern (IVAM)

-- The Portal de Valldigna, a vaulted porch that served as a gateway to the Muslim quarter in the 15th century.
+– The portal de Valldigna, a vaulted porch that served as the entrance to the Muslim quarter in the 15th century

 L’Eixample

-Built in the 19th century, it's a chic district structured around wide avenues, with elegant modern architecture, high-end boutiques and posh restaurants.
+Built in the 19th century, this is an upscale district, structured around vast avenues, with elegant modern architecture, high-end boutiques and upscale restaurants.

-The Eixample is made up of the Gran Via residential area, Pla del Remei and Ruzafa, to which we'll return later.
+The Eixample is made up of the Gran Via residential area, Pla del Remei and Ruzafa, which we will come back to.

-- The bullfighting museum, located in a bullring that is still open to the public
+– The bullfighting museum, located in an arena that still welcomes the public

-- The stately buildings of Pla del Remei reflect the town's prosperity in the early 20th century.
+– The stately buildings of Pla del Remei, which reflect the city's prosperity at the beginning of the 20th century

 El Pla del Real

-El Pla del Real is an upscale residential district, much appreciated for its calm and, above all, its immediate proximity to the Turia and Viveros Gardens.
-The Turia is one of Europe's largest urban nature parks.
-It runs for over 9 kilometers through the city of Valencia, in the former dry riverbed of the Turia, which was responsible for the devastating flood of 1957.
+El Pla del Real is an upscale residential neighborhood highly regarded for its tranquility and, above all, its immediate proximity to the Turia and Viveros Gardens.
+The Turia is one of the largest urban natural parks in Europe.
+It crosses the city of Valencia for over 9 kilometers, in the former dried-up bed of the Turia River, responsible for the devastating flood of 1957.

-El Pla del Real is home to the university district and the famous Mestalla soccer stadium, the pride of the city.
+El Pla del Real is home to the university district and the famous Mestalla football stadium, which is the pride of the city.

-Until the 19th century, it housed the Royal Palace, which was destroyed during the War of Independence.
+Until the 19th century, the Royal Palace was located there, destroyed during the War of Independence.

-- Palais de la Musique, overlooking the Turia river
+– Palau de la Música, overlooking the Turia

 – Turia Gardens